ml4health/ml4health.github.io/README.md

 $ git push origin master
 ```

+Remember, only content that you've turned into proper HTML files inside 2017/ with `make html` will be displayed on the website.
+Edits to the markdown source files in 2017_content/ do *not* automatically become html when pushed.

 Hint: Adjust SITEURL inside pelicanconf.py to get links right when building locally.

 ## Dependencies